 Anesthesia Malpractice: Lawsuits, Settlements, and Verdicts Examples

-Below are examples of anesthesia malpractice settlement amounts and jury payouts, along with their story.
+Below are examples of anesthesia lawsuit settlement amounts and jury payouts, along with their story.
 You will notice the absence of Maryland cases.
 Most malpractice lawsuits against anesthesiologists in Maryland settle before trial.
 Here are a few lawsuits against anesthesiologists filed in Maryland:

 You can use these jury payout and settlement amounts to understand your case’s possible settlement value better.
 But that is all you will get from these stories.
 There is no way to use this kind of data to calculate your case’s exact anesthesia malpractice settlement amount.
 Jurisdictional differences, caps on non-economic damages, and other factors make it impossible to compare one case to another and calculate a claim’s settlement value.